Ben Harper: Philanthropy

 Harper supports Little Kids Rock, a national nonprofit organization that works to restore and revitalize music education in disadvantaged U.S. public schools.
 In 2013, he donated items to their San Francisco Bay Area benefit concert.

 On December 11, 2016, he played an acoustic benefit concert at Bimbos in San Francisco supporting New Light India's "Boys Home Project".
 Founded in 2000 by Urmi Basu, New Light India provides shelter, educational opportunities, recreational facilities, healthcare and legal aid for the girls and women in Kalighat, notorious for its red light district.

 Harper and his wife, Jaclyn, have been long-time supporters of International Medical Corps’ work around the world.
 During the COVID-19 pandemic, they supported the organization's work in California, and Harper recorded a song to benefit International Medical Corps’ global relief efforts.

+Legacy

+A dead-end street has been named after Ben Harper in Saint-Jean-d'Heurs, a rural commune of France.